CheeseFizz/WorkoutTracker/README.md

 - [ ] PyInstaller build package?
 - [ ] Progression suggestions?
 - [ ] 4-8 week program builder?
+- [ ] Cleaner source / test layout
+  - might not be a stretch, depending on how annoyed I get at having all of my code in the same directory...

 ## Build Instructions
 TBD